How can we help?

 Slingshot Fibre hosts your phone line from the router and it can be wired back into your home to be deliver to all your phone jacks which previously worked at the time you installed you Fibre connection.

-The phone will be delivered using SIP technology, which allows us to offer a bundle of EasyPhone features to be added to your home line at an extra cost per month.Do I need a new modem/router for Ultra-Fibre?
+The phone will be delivered using SIP technology, which allows us to offer a bundle of EasyPhone features to be added to your home line at an extra cost per month.My Fibre has just been connected but there's been a problem

 That’s ok – we’re here to help.